joelek/multipass/readme.md

 * Write a class-based implementation for ASN1 handling.
 * Add support for additional DNS APIs.
 * Add support for NodeJS < 16 by implementing base64url encoding.
+* Colorize terminal output.
+* Display name and version in CLI.